RossHart/Debiasing/README.md

 3. Use 'Recover_full_data.ipynb' to add the debiased values to the end of the full_sample.fits

-*Plotting codes (a little sporadic at the moment) are all in the 'Plotting_codes' notebook.
+*Plotting codes (a little sporadic at the moment) are all in the 'Plotting_codes' folder.